Click on the image above to view/download the ACT/ACT Aspire Flyer.

-For the rest of the story click on "2014-15 Teachers of the Year for OCSD5" under District News on the right side of this home page.
+For the rest of the story and photos, click on "Second Annual Dr. Martin Luther King, Jr. Oratory Competition" under District News on the right side of this home page.

 S.C.
 REQUIREMENT FOR HIGH SCHOOL EXIT EXAMS ELIMINATED, FORMER STUDENTS MAY PETITION FOR DIPLOMAS

 The South Carolina General Assembly unanimously passed Act 155 during the recently concluded legislative session thereby ending the requirement for exit examinations for high school students.
 The Act was signed into law by Governor Nikki Haley on April 14, 2014.
 The Act states in part “Beginning with the graduating class of 2015, students are no longer required to meet the exit examination requirements set forth in this section and State regulation to earn a South Carolina High School Diploma.”